IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 Successfully created package Module.Example.WebApi.0.0.1.imod
 ```

+### How did it know to do that?

 When you added the `Intent.IntentArchitectPackager` NuGet package to the project, it injected a task into the build action of the project to package up the module for you.
-This module file is placed in your `$(SolutionFolder)\Intent.Modules` folder.
+The created `.mod` file is placed in your `$(SolutionFolder)\Intent.Modules` folder.

 ## Add the Module to your Intent Architect Application and Start Using It

 This example module is now ready to be used within Intent Architect.

 - Go to `Modules`:
-    - Add your own repository
+    - Add your own repository:

-        By adding 'File System' based repository to our application, Intent Architect will be able to search for and install modules from your file system, much like it does so through the official Intent Architect repository.
+        By adding a 'File System' based repository to our application, Intent Architect will be able to search for and install modules from your file system, much like it does so through the official Intent Architect repository.

         - Press the cog icon near the top right
         - Press `Add New`